Preparing for a New Technology Leadership Position

 13. Stay updated on industry trends and developments – Tech execs must stay updated on evolving technology trends to make informed decisions and showcase their expertise.

 14. Develop strong communication skills – As a tech exec, effective communication is vital.
-Develop your verbal, written, and interpersonal skills to convey ideas and build strong relationships with colleagues, stakeholders, and clients.
+So, develop your verbal, written, and interpersonal skills to convey ideas and build strong relationships with colleagues, stakeholders, and clients.

 15. Embrace diversity and inclusion – In today’s globalized world, tech execs must prioritize diversity and inclusion in their teams and workplace.
 This fosters innovation and creates an inclusive work environment for all.

 16. Take care of your mental and physical health – In the tech industry, prioritize your mental and physical health.
-Take breaks, practice self-care, and seek support to maintain work-life balance.
+So, take breaks, practice self-care, and seek support to maintain work-life balance.

 17. Lead by example – As a tech exec, you hold a position of leadership and influence.
-Lead by example, show a strong work ethic, and foster a positive and inclusive work culture for your team.
+So, lead by example, show a strong work ethic, and foster a positive and inclusive work culture for your team.

 18. Foster a culture of innovation – As a tech exec, it’s your responsibility to cultivate an innovative culture within your organization.
-This drives new ideas, products, and services, keeping your company ahead of the competition.
+Therefore, this drives new ideas, products, and services, keeping your company ahead of the competition.

 Standing Out from the Competition (Getting to Tech Exec)